rei/rei-cedar-docs/docs/release-notes/fall-2019/README.md

 ## Deprecations

 Whenever possible and practical, the Cedar team will deprecate features rather than issue outright breaking changes in order to allow teams some time to update their codebases.
 Features will be removed from the doc site when they are deprecated to ensure that they are no longer used in new code.

+NOTE: The deprecated typohraphy tokens and mixins listed below received new mappings as part of the [Winter 2020 Release](https://rei.github.io/rei-cedar-docs/release-notes/winter-2020/#updated-deprecation-mappings)

 ### Deprecated Typography/Headings